cy6erskunk/q-n-a/docs/Technical_rules.md

 t.110 Smoking in competition halls is forbidden.
 Smoking will be considered as a disturbance of the smooth running of the competition (cf. t .111 ).

 Any breach of these rules will be punished as laid down in Articles t.158-162, t.167, t.168, t.170, for the offences of the 3rd group.
-FIE

-38

-November 2023

 t.111 The Referee and/or the Directoire Technique, on their own authority or at the request of an official delegate of the FIE or of the Organising Committee, can decide to expel from the competition venue, with or without a warning, any person who by his/her gestures, attitude , or language or by breaching the FIE Safeguarding Policy disturbs the good order or smooth running of the event.